 What is PCOS?Polycystic ovary syndrome (PCOS) is a common reproductive disorder, affecting 5% to 10% of women of reproductive age.
 Women with PCOS have a number of conditions that may include irregular menstrual cycles, an increase in facial and body hair, increased weight, and infertility.
 Diagnosis is made on a combination of clinical, laboratory, and ultrasound findings.

 What is the link between PCOS and insulin/glucose abnormalities?As many as 70% of women with PCOS have decreased sensitivity to insulin due to increased weight.
 This causes those women to overproduce that hormone.
 Higher levels of insulin are needed to keep sugar levels under control in overweight PCOS patients.
 The resulting high levels of insulin may contribute to excessive production of male hormones (such as testosterone) and can lead to problems with ovulation (timely release of an egg).
 Women with PCOS who are not overweight should not be treated for insulin resistance.

-In addition to reproductive problems, women with PCOS have a higher chance of developing medical problems such as type 2 (non-insulin dependent) diabetes, high blood pressure, and heart disease.
+In addition to reproductive problems, women with PCOS have a higher chance of developing medical problems such as type 2 (non-insulin-dependent) diabetes, high blood pressure, and heart disease.
 Even young adolescents and thin women with PCOS may develop these complications.
-Women with PCOS also are at greater risk of complications during pregnancy, including pregnancy-induced high blood pressure, diabetes during pregnancy (gesational diabetes), preterm birth, and increased fetal and neonatal death.
+Women with PCOS also are at greater risk of complications during pregnancy, including pregnancy-induced high blood pressure, diabetes during pregnancy (gestational diabetes), preterm birth, and increased fetal and neonatal death.

 In obese PCOS women, especially those with insulin and glucose problems, bariatric (weight loss) surgery may be an effective treatment.
 In some, surgery can significantly reduce obesity and reduce or eliminate insulin resistance.
 However, proper nutrition and exercise are still necessary for continued results.